 As with many financial decisions, choosing the "best" bank depends on understanding your individual needs.
 With dozens of banks and hundreds of deposit account types to choose from, it can also feels more time-consuming than it's worth.
 If you're looking for a new bank, we've compiled a selection of institutions that are best for different situations.

-Best Bank for Checking: Chase Bank
+Best Bank for Checking Accounts: Chase Bank

 We found that Chase Bank delivers the ideal combination of accessibility and value for a checking account.
 As one of the nation's three largest banks, Chase maintains a wide network of physical branches and ATMs that give you convenient access to your account.
 If you prefer mobile banking, Chase also offers a robust app and online interface which let you deposit checks, make payments and view your balance from anywhere.
 Finally, the bank's high signup bonus and comprehensive selection of other financial products make it a great all-around banking option.

 Chase's checking accounts are fairly average in terms of fees, but it's relatively easy to waive most of the bank's recurring service charges.
 You can avoid the $12.00 monthly fee for the standard Chase Total Checking Account by getting $500.00 in direct deposits each month, or with a daily minimum balance of $1,500.
 Monthly fees at Wells Fargo and Bank of America are roughly similar to this, but Chase's $200 signup bonus for new checking accounts gives Chase Total Checking the edge in terms of value.

 Chase also carries a range of other financial products like mortgages and auto loans, as well as a fairly strong credit card rewards program.
 All of these products become easier to manage when you have a checking account with Chase, since you'll be able to enable automatic payments from your checking balance.
 If you plan on buying a home or taking out a loan in the near future, keeping everything in one place may be preferable to scattering your accounts across several banks.